 What do I get in a BGS Prognosis

 The BGS report will give an appraisal of the likely geology in the area based on known geological maps, memoirs and borehole records.
 It will also refer to known boreholes in the area with brief details of depth, water levels, yields and the aquifer penetrated.
 It will give a suggested borehole depth and diameter for your site and the likely flow rate.
 The Prognosis obviously contains caveats on the report recommendations.

 How do I get a Hydrogeological Report on my site.

 Most Members require sight of a hydrogeological report or prognosis before giving an estimate for the construction of the borehole.
 This can either be obtained by you (the Client) direct from the BGS at Wallingford, Oxfordshire or by the well drilling contractor from the BGS or other sources.
-For further information on BGS reports contact http://shop.bgs.ac.uk/GeoReports/ or Rosemary Fry 01491 692394; firstname.lastname@example.org.
+For further information on BGS reports contact http://shop.bgs.ac.uk/GeoReports/ or firstname.lastname@example.org.
 BGS will require a site map and the National Grid Reference of the site taken off an Ordnance Survey map or the full site address and post code, plus details of the amount of water required and the intended use.
-The current cost (15.02.2012) of a BGS report is £500-£600 + VAT, depending on the required yield and delivery is within 3 weeks from the order date.
+The cost of a BGS report is in the region £250-£600 + VAT, depending on who you instruct.

 How much space is needed for the construction of a borehole